 - Print out enough assessment forms.

-Pre-Training checklist template
+Preview of Pre-Training checklist template

 ☑️ Prepare training memorandum and email invite.